thecjharries/py-rofi-bus/README.rst

 This package provides a DBus foundation for ``rofi``.

-Current version is a proof-of-concept with a simple window switcher.
+Current version is a skeleton API with a simple window switcher.
 The API will potentially change drastically.